 He feeds the hungry and brings real food and real change to people who need it most.

-When you watch this powerful Ron Finley TED Talk from 2013, I am certain you will be deeply inspired to take action for your life, your community, and your world.
+When you watch this powerful Ron Finley TED Talk, I’m certain you will be deeply inspired to take action for your life, your community, and your world.

 Now, prepare to get your socks knocked off…

-- Identify a problem in your community and take action to make a difference.
+- Identify a problem in your community, analyze it, and take action to make a difference.

 Tell us in the comments: